USS Maryland (BB-46): Battle of Leyte Gulf Maryland steamed for Seeadler Harbor, Manus where she was assigned to the 7th Fleet under Admiral Kinkaid. The fleet sortied 12 October, and Maryland joined Task Group 77.2, which was the gunfire and covering force for the invasion of Leyte. She, along with four other battleships and numerous cruisers and destroyers, steamed into Leyte Gulf on the morning of 18 October. Maryland took position between Red and White Beaches and began bombarding them ahead of the invasion, which began at 10:00 20 October. Securing the beaches quickly, Maryland then took up a sentinel position in Leyte Gulf to guard the beaches against Japanese counterattack by sea.

 For the next several days, Japanese forces launched air raids to counter the incursion.
 These included the first widespread use of the kamikaze suicide attack.
 Several days later, U.S. submarines in the South China Sea spotted two Japanese forces on approach: five battleships steaming toward San Bernardino Strait, and another force of four Japanese carriers in northern Luzon.

 On 24 October, Maryland, West Virginia, Mississippi, Tennessee, California, and Pennsylvania sailed to the southern end of Leyte Gulf to protect Surigao Strait with several cruisers, destroyers, and PT Boats.
 Early on 25 October, during the Battle of Surigao Strait, Japanese battleships Fusō and Yamashiro, with their screens, led the Japanese advance into the Strait.
 At 03:55, the waiting Americans ships launched an ambush of the two Japanese battleships, pounding them with torpedoes and main guns.
-Torpedoes from the destroyers sunk Fusō.
+Torpedoes from the destroyers sank Fusō.
 Continued attacks by the task force also claimed Yamashiro.
 A few of the remaining Japanese ships then fled to the Mindanao Sea, pursued by Allied aircraft.

 Following the victory, Maryland patrolled the southern approaches to Surigao Strait until 29 October; she then steamed for the Admiralty Isles for brief replenishment and resumed patrol duty around Leyte on 16 November, protecting the landing forces from continued Japanese air attacks.
 On 29 November, during another Japanese air attack, a kamikaze aircraft surprised and struck Maryland.
-The aircraft crashed into Maryland between Turrets No. 1 and 2, piercing the forecastle, main, and armored decks and blowing a hole in the 4-inch steel, causing extensive damage and starting fires.
+The aircraft crashed into Maryland between Turrets No. 1 and 2, pierced the forecastle, main, and armored decks, and blew a hole in the 4-inch steel, causing extensive damage and starting fires.
 In all, 31 men were killed and 30 wounded in the attack, and the medical department was destroyed but still functional.

 The battleship continued her patrols until relieved on 2 December, when she sailed with two heavily damaged destroyers for repairs.
-She reached Pearl Harbor on 18 December, and was extensively repaired and refitted over the next couple of months.
+She reached Pearl Harbor on 18 December, and was extensively repaired and refitted over the next few months.